chenggroup/ai2-kit_doc/doc/manual/cll-workflow.md

 TODO

 ### Screening Beyond Model Deviation
 The configurations produced through the process of `Exploration` are chosen simply based on whether their Maximum Model Deviation of Forces falls within the range defined by `f_trust_lo` and `f_trust_hi`.
 However, such screening process still leaves a large number of configurations that require labeling.
 The screening{cite}`Guo2023checmate` is improved by adding an clustering procedure, which is allowed to remove structurally similar configurations.
 To enable this functionality, `asap_options: {}` is added in the above `workflow.yml`.
-For details of clustering method, users are referred to [the documentation](https://bingqingcheng.github.io/cluster.html) of ASAP {cite}`Cheng2020mapping`.
+For details of clustering method, users are referred to [the documentation](https://bingqingcheng.github.io/cluster.html) of ASAP{cite}`Cheng2020mapping`.

 ## Citation
 If you use clustering methods in your research, please cite the following paper: {cite}`Guo2023checmate,Cheng2020mapping`